For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Regression models, such as linear regression or logistic regression, are used to uncover patterns and causal relationships in diverse fields like economics, healthcare, and social sciences.
 This technique empowers researchers to make predictions, analyze cause-and-effect connections, and gain insights into complex phenomena.

-Hypothesis testing is a key statistical method used to assess claims or hypotheses about a population using sample data.
+Hypothesis testing is a key field of statistical concepts used to assess claims or hypotheses about a population using sample data.
 It’s like a process of weighing evidence to determine if there’s enough proof to support a hypothesis.

 Researchers formulate a null hypothesis and an alternative hypothesis, then use statistical tests to evaluate whether the data supports rejecting the null hypothesis in favor of the alternative.